clearroad/clearroad-api/guide/source/includes/_clearroad_class.md

 `post(data)`

-Posts data in your local storage.
-Use the [sync method](#sync) then to synchronize the data to the ClearRoad API.
+Posts data in your local storage and return the `reference` of the new document.
+Then use the [sync method](#sync) to synchronize the data with the ClearRoad API.

 Property | Description
 --------- | -----------